Photo: Maryam Ahranjani

 Profile

-Professor Maryam Ahranjani teaches and writes in the areas of constitutional rights, criminal law and procedure, and education law.
+Professor Maryam Ahranjani teaches, writes, and speaks in the areas of constitutional rights, criminal law and procedure, and education law.

-Professor Ahranjani has received wide recognition for her scholarship, teaching and service.
-In 2023, the Association of American Law Schools awarded her the Deborah L. Rhode Award.
+The author of numerous book chapters, law review articles, and other articles, Professor Ahranjani has earned wide recognition as a leader, teacher, and scholar.
+In 2023, she received the Deborah L. Rhode Award from the Association of American Law Schools for being a trailblazer in legal education.
 She was elected an American Bar Foundation Fellow and named an Albuquerque Woman of Influence in 2021.
-In 2020, she received the ABA’s Raeder-Taslitz Award, which recognizes excellence in teaching criminal law.
-For her “commitment to excellent teaching, community engagement and innovative pedagogy,” Professor Ahranjani was named the 2019-2020 UNM New Teacher of the Year.
-In 2019, Professor Ahranjani received the Steven S. Goldberg Award for Distinguished Scholarship from the Education Law Association
+In 2020, the American Bar Association gave her the Raeder-Taslitz Award for excellence in teaching criminal law.
+For her “commitment to excellent teaching, community engagement and innovative pedagogy,” Professor Ahranjani earned UNM's campus-wide Early Career Teacher of the Year.
+In 2019, Professor Ahranjani received the Steven S. Goldberg Award for Distinguished Scholarship from the Education Law Association.

 Courses